‘A man of words and action’: Tributes paid to Desmond Tutu following death

 Tributes have been paid to Nobel Peace Prize laureate Archbishop Desmond Tutu following his death aged 90.

-Tutu, who helped end apartheid in South Africa was announced to have died on Boxing Day.
+Tutu, who helped end apartheid in South Africa died in Cape Town on Boxing Day.

+Piyushi Kotecha, chief executive of the Desmond and Leah Tutu Legacy Foundation, and chairman Niclas Kjellstrom-Matseke said in a statement that Tutu was “a living embodiment of faith in action”.

+In a statement on the foundation’s website, they added he spoke “boldly against racism, injustice, corruption and oppression, not just in apartheid South Africa but wherever in the world he saw wrongdoing, especially when it impacted the most vulnerable and voiceless in society.”

 “Desmond Tutu was a patriot without equal; a leader of principle and pragmatism who gave meaning to the biblical insight that faith without works is dead,” he tweeted.